 It is intended that a significant portion of the precinct will continue to accommodate the RNA Showgrounds and the associated showground activities.
-While continuing to be a venue for major events, it is acknowledged that the RNA

-Showgrounds will benefit from a program of redevelopment and renewal that will see extensive mixed use activities established.
+While continuing to be a venue for major events, it is acknowledged that the RNA Showgrounds will benefit from a program of redevelopment and renewal that will see extensive mixed use activities established.

-Redevelopment on the site is intended to act as a connector between the Royal Brisbane and Women's Hospital (RBWH) and the UDA Heart, and the RBWH and Fortitude Valley.
+Redevelopment on the site is intended to act as a connector between the Royal Brisbane Hospital (RBH) and the UDA Heart and the RBH and Fortitude Valley.

-Redevelopment will also help to activate the showground year round and contribute to the creation of vibrant precincts that have a positive interface with and enliven perimeter streets.
+Redevelopment will also help to activate the showgrounds year round and contribute to the creation of vibrant precincts that have a positive interface with and enliven perimeter streets.